slarmoo/.github/profile/html/structure/structure.md

 1. Add your name in a h1 element to the `header` element.
 1. Add a hyperlink to the `footer` element to your GitHub repository.

-_If assignment submission is required for this section of the course_: Submit your CodePen URL to the Canvas assignment.
+_If your section of this course requires that you submit assignments for grading_: Submit your CodePen URL to the Canvas assignment.

 ![HTML structure assignment](htmlStructureAssignment.png)